bengrunfeld/study-notes/cheesemaking/cheesemaking_tips.md

 1. Mix 24 milliliters cool water with 1.25 milliliters double-strength rennet.
 2. Warm 1/4 cup milk to 92F (33C) in a clear measuring cup
-3. Add 10 milliliters of rennet mixture to warm milk wile swirling milk.
+3. Add 10 milliliters of rennet mixture to warm milk while swirling milk.
 4. Time the seconds it takes for small flocs to form on sides of measuring cup.

 If it takes more than 20 seconds to flocculate, there is an issue with the milk.